 5 takeaways from our webinar: Defining the new brand journey – what is the future role of fashion trade shows?

-1. The role of trade shows has changed due to the use of digital tools, but they will still be relevant and important in the future and brands need to know how they are evolving:
+1. The role of trade shows has changed because of digital tools but brands need to know how they are still relevant in the future:

 Christina: We need trade shows in the future and we actually had a confirmation of that during Covid.
 We got feedback from buyers that they were really missing physical that interaction.
 That’s because they are craftspeople, they really appreciate the tactility of our business.
 For them to do their job right, it’s also again getting the inspiration, meeting the brands, being there, getting their hands into the material.

 Also, we got a confirmation of the long-standing role of the trade show, it’s very much about getting together and lifting together.
 It also means a lot for convenience for buyers, convenience for the industry and just getting together with the people you work with.
 We shouldn’t underestimate the whole community part of it – getting a lot of people with relevance together in one spot.